Double-Opportunity Estimation via Altruism: The Gaussian Case

 which is identical among all candidate solutions and independent of $\bm{v}_{\lambda_{1}}$.
-Combining this fact with Theorem \ref{theo: Heter optimality}, which states that the candidate solutions include at least one global solution, we conclude that all candidate solutions are global minimizers. \end{proof} In passing, we note that, as $J_\Heter$ depends only on $R$, then, for the optimal estimators, $\J = \JZ = J_\Heter$.
+Combining this fact with Theorem \ref{theo: Heter optimality}, which states that the candidate solutions include at least one global solution, we conclude that all candidate solutions are global minimizers.

-We also note that only the largest eigenvalue (and its corresponding eigenvector) need to be calculated, which might be important in real-time problems of high dimensionality.
+{Finally, because $\hat{\bm{\theta}}^{(1)}_\Heter$, $\hat{\bm{\theta}}^{(2)}_\Heter$ differ from the MMSEE by a deterministic constant (given the measurements), their estimation error covariances are identical to that of the MMSEE.} \end{proof} In passing, we observe that, as $J_\Heter$ depends only on $\bm{R}$, then, for the optimal estimators, $\J = \JZ = J_\Heter$. {Also, as the solution requires only the computation of the largest eigenvalue and its corresponding eigenvector, efficient numerical algorithms, such as the power method, can be used in real-time applications involving high dimensionality.}